kannan-ar/MariGold.OpenXHTML/README.md

 	IHtmlNode FindBodyOrFirstElement();
 }
 ```
 Here is the structure of `IParser`.
 The `BaseURL` and `UriSchema` are just two simple properties to store the base url address and uri schema for processing the HTML images and links.
+Both properties are using to resolve the protocol free or relative path of external style sheet URLs.
 The `CalculateRelativeChildFontSize` method is used to calculate the relative child font size.
 For example, in the below html, the font size of the `h1` tag is 20 pixel.

 ```html
 <div style="font-size:16px"><h1>sample</h1></div>